John Jay College

-To further facilitate academic research and provide professional development and training at the College, 16 vibrant centers and institutes produce intelligence that is used by corporations, academic researchers, policy makers and the media.
+To further facilitate academic research and provide professional development and training at the College, 11 vibrant centers and institutes produce intelligence that is used by corporations, academic researchers, policy makers and the media.
 One of our best-known research centers is the Center on Crime Prevention and Control, directed by David Kennedy, the preeminent scholar in the field of crime and gang violence.
-Other renowned research centers at John Jay include: Criminal Justice Center on Research and Evaluation, Center for Race, Crime and Justice, Center on Terrorism, the Christian Regenhard Center for Emergency Response Studies, , Center on Media, Crime and Justice.
+Other renowned research centers at John Jay include: Center for Cybercrime Studies, Center for International Human Rights, Center on Terrorism, the Christian Regenhard Center for Emergency Response Studies, and the Center on Media, Crime and Justice.

 CUNY Justice Academy